healme-app/backend/README.md

 # Healme

-Healme is a wound detection app that assists users in identifying and managing wounds through advanced technology.
+Healme is a skin disease detection app that assists users in identifying and managing skin diseases through advanced technology.
 It is available as a mobile application to provide quick and efficient wound care solutions.

 ## Tech Stack
 - ExpressJs